John T. Newton

 Commodore John Thomas Newton (May 20, 1793 – July 28, 1857) was an officer in the United States Navy who commanded several ships over a period of decades, undertaking missions in the Caribbean and leading the first crossing of the Atlantic by an American steam-powered warship.
 He was court-martialed following a fire that destroyed that vessel, but his suspension from service was remitted by President John Tyler, after which Newton commanded Pensacola Navy Yard and the Home Squadron for periods.
 He died while serving in his last post as president of a Naval Court of Inquiry.

 Early life and family

-He was born in Alexandria, Virginia, into the "extensive and widely known Newton family".
+He was born in Alexandria, Virginia, to William Newton.
 He was the brother of U.S. Representative Thomas Willoughby Newton, the only person ever elected to the U.S. House of Representatives from Arkansas as a member of the Whig Party.
 His nephew was Confederate Colonel Robert C. Newton who served as a major general in the state militia.
 His daughter Sara Jane married Henry Rossiter Worthington, who founded the American Society of Mechanical Engineers; their son, Charles Campbell Worthington, was partly responsible for founding the Professional Golfers Association.